-Just so you don't get bored and quit reading let's go straight to the point.
+Just so you don't get bored and quit reading, let's get straight to the point.

-The only reason I say “may” be cooler instead of “will” be cooler is that we are assuming there is moisture on the coil and/or in the pan and the indoor RH is less than 100%.
+The only reason I say “may” be cooler instead of “will” be cooler is that we are assuming there is moisture on the coil or in the pan, and the indoor RH is less than 100%.

-Translation: When you run the blower once the system has gone off in cool mode you will continue to cool for a while, but that extended cooling comes from the evaporation of water out off of the coil and out of the pan.
-This results in sensible cooling and greater sensible efficiency but also increased indoor humidity.
+Translation: When you run the blower once the system has gone off in cool mode, you will continue to cool for a while, but that extended cooling comes from the evaporation of water out off of the coil and out of the pan.
+That results in sensible cooling and greater sensible efficiency but also increased indoor humidity.

-Translation of the translation: It may feel cooler but there ain’t any less heat in the air by the time you figger for humidity.
+Translation of the translation: It may feel cooler, but there isn't any less heat in the air by the time you figure for humidity.

-Translation of the translation translation: If you live in a humid place run shorter off cycle run times and think twice before running the fan in the “on” position.
-If you are in a dry place then let it blow until your heart is content.
+Translation of the translation's translation: If you live in a humid place, run shorter off-cycle run times, and think twice before running the fan in the “on” position.
+If you are in a dry place, then let it blow until your heart is content.

-Now let's talk about why, but first some terms.
+Now, let's talk about why, but first, let's cover some terms.